edmund844328/Group-110/README.md

 List of Features:

 1. Randomness: All stock or commodity prices are random and would have different volatilities using normal and uniform disdribution function.
-All financial news and life events will also pop up randomly.
+All financial news and some life events will also pop up randomly.

 2. Data Structures: Arrays, booleans, integer, double, char will be used depending on needs.
 Moreover, different files will be used to save player’s data.

 3. Dynamic memory management: memory management fucntions such as vector will be used to store data

 4. File input/output: Different profiles can be opened at wish.
 A text file is used to store the progress of a particular profile.
-A trade log is also available for viewing in case the user wishes to do so.

 5. Functions will be separated into different files for better understanding and allow simultaneous collaboration.
 Moreover, a “Makefile” file will be included for better and more effective compilation.